billbuchanan/csn09112/coursework/README.md

 ## Marking schedule

 The coursework should be submitted via Turnitin (submit.ac.uk), in a PDF format, if possible.
-The hand-in date is 11:55pm on 18 Decemember 2019.
+The hand-in date is 11:55pm on **Thursday, 17 Decemember 2020**.
 It will be marked as follows:

 **Research [20 marks]**